eltoroit/LDS_Interview/interview.md

 - You can specify how many columns you want to see
 - It allows you to decide which fields you want to see / edit. *(interrupted)*

-**READER:** You can epecify the number of columns, not just one or two deined by the page layout?
+**READER:** Can you specify the number of columns?
+Not just one or two as defined by the page layout?

 **EL TORO:** Absolutely! in the previous example we were using four columns.

-**READER:** But I am 'confused, you said it uses page layouts but you are stating you can control the fields displayed?
+**READER:** But I am confused, you said it uses page layouts but you are stating you can control the fields displayed!
+And the number of columns!
 Aren't you contradicting yourself?

 **EL TORO:** Let me explain.
-You can decide which fields to use based on a page layout (which is based on profile, record type and FLS), a compact layout, or providing the list of fields.
-Actually you can have the layout and have a list of fields.
+You can decide which fields to use based on a different things, including: The page layout (which is based on profile, record type and FLS), the compact layout, or providing the list of fields.
+Actually you can have both the layout (full or compact) and a list of fields.

 **READER:** What is a Compact layout?

 **EL TORO:** A compact layout displays a record’s key fields at a glance in both the Salesforce mobile app and Lightning Experience.

 **READER:** That's cool...
 Many times I wished the `<apex:detail />` would give me the ability to use compact layouts.

+**EL TORO:** Now you can.

-Many times, I had to write tons of code because I did not wanted all the fields in the page layout.
+**READER:** Also, few times, I've had to write tons of code because I did not wanted all the fields in the page layout.

 **EL TORO:** This component gives the ability to specify you want the compact layout by doing `layoutType="Compact"`.
 You could actually specify some fields that you want to be there (even if they are not part of the layout) or just the fields you want.
 That is actually what I'll demonstrate on the second example.

 **READER:** Wow, that is awesome!
-Can't wait to see that happening...
+Can't wait to see that code...
 Definetly something you could not do with Visualforce.
 Can you do the same in LWC?

 **EL TORO:** Absolutely.